“If LED lights save you so much money - then why don’t they pay for themselves?”

-We had three simple overarching principles that we believed would accelerate the business world’s adoption of LED lighting - (a) it had remove the need for any upfront investment (b) it had to remove all the operational hassle and (c) it had to be fully off-balance sheet for the world’s largest energy users.
+We had three simple overarching principles that we believed would accelerate the business world’s adoption of LED lighting - (a) it had to remove the need for any upfront investment (b) it had to remove all the operational hassle and (c) it had to be fully off-balance sheet for the world’s largest energy users.
 Sounds pretty simple, right?

-It took over a year – fuelled by late nights, thousands of gallons of coffee, and many wasted hours with ridiculously expensive lawyers and accountants – to build our award-winning Light as a Service platform.
+It took over a year – fueled by late nights, thousands of gallons of coffee, and many wasted hours with ridiculously expensive lawyers and accountants – to build our award-winning Light as a Service platform.
 We even spent a few extra bucks to trademark the acronym LaaS.

 “The only truly sustainable energy is that energy which has never been consumed.”